New Policy Library

 2. Scope

 2.1.
-This policy applies to students while on University premises, using University facilities and services, or engaging in University activities.
-It provides a framework for managing complaints about student conduct, including complaints made under section 5.10 of the Sexual Misconduct and Prevention Policy (MPF1359).
+This policy applies to students while on University premises, (including residential colleges and halls that are owned by the University and affiliated colleges): using University facilities and services, or engaging in University activities.
+It provides a framework for managing complaints about student conduct, including complaints made under section 5.11 of the Sexual Misconduct and Prevention Policy (MPF1359).

-2.3.
-This policy does not apply to procedural issues and disputes within student clubs, which are considered under the club’s rules by the clubs and, where appropriate, the University of Melbourne Student Union.
+2.4.
+This policy does not apply to procedural issues and disputes in relation to student club meetings, which are considered by the clubs, under the club’s rules and, where appropriate, the University of Melbourne Student Union.

 3. Authority